OCiesla01/VRMaterialConfig/README.md

 ## 🧠 About the Project

-The VR Material Configurator is a Virtual Reality application built in Unreal Engine 5, designed to streamline and accelerate the material testing process.
+VR Material Configurator is a virtual reality application built in Unreal Engine 5, designed to streamline and accelerate the material testing process.
 It allows users to select, modify, and visualize PBR materials in real-time across multiple environments and 3D models, providing a highly immersive and intuitive way to preview surface behavior under various lighting conditions.

 This project focuses on enhancing productivity and creative control in the material creation and visualization workflow, offering a real-time, interactive testing environment for artists, designers, and technical developers.